Want to see 16 sunrises in one day? Float in zero gravity? Be one of the few to have gazed upon our home planet from space?

 While enjoying the thrills of zero gravity, the travelers will be able to float freely through the hotel, taking in views of the northern and southern aurora from the station’s windows.

-Travelers will complete a three-month Orion Span Astronaut Certification (OSAC) program before take-off.
+Guests will complete a three-month Orion Span Astronaut Certification (OSAC) program before take-off.
 Orion Span has a team of space industry veterans who together have more than 140 years of human space experience.

 Orion Span isn’t the only venture boldly pushing the frontiers of elite travel into space.